Create a portal

 Example output:

 Name: portal-developer-gloo-system Namespace: gloo-system Labels: portal.gloo.solo.io/gc_label=gloo-system Annotations: <none> API Version: internal.gloo.solo.io/v2 Kind: PortalConfig Spec: Apis: API Id: petstore-v1 API Product Display Name: Pet Store API Product Id: petstore API Schema: Name: pets-route-gloo-system-stitched-openapi Namespace: gloo-system API Version: v1 Contact: support@example.com Custom Metadata: Compatibility: None Description: Totally awesome API for all things pets!
 License: License info, such as MIT Lifecycle: Supported Terms Of Service: You must authenticate to use this API!
 And other Terms of Service.
 Title: Pet Store REST API API Id: tracks-v1 API Product Display Name: Catstronauts Course Tracks API Product Id: tracks API Schema: Name: tracks-route-gloo-system-stitched-openapi Namespace: gloo-system API Version: v1 Contact: support@example.com Custom Metadata: Compatibility: None Description: REST API for Catstronauts to retrieve data for tracks, authors and modules.
 License: License info, such as MIT Lifecycle: Supported Terms Of Service: You must authenticate to use this API!
 And other Terms of Service.
-Title: Catstronauts REST API Domains: developer.example.com Portal Ref: Name: portal-developer Namespace: gloo-system Public: true Status: Common: State: Approval: ACCEPTED Message: SUCCESS
+Title: Catstronauts REST API Portal Ref: Name: portal-developer Namespace: gloo-system Public: true Status: Common: State: Approval: ACCEPTED Message: SUCCESS

 Step 2: Create a route to the portal

 Create an HTTPRoute for the backend portal.
 The HTTPRoute maps your Kubernetes Gateway with the backend portal server and the host domain that you want your backend portal to be available on.
-You create the HTTPRoute in the same namespace as the portal server.
-This way, you do not need to create a Kubernetes ReferenceGrant to let the HTTPRoute refer to the portal server’s Service.

-kubectl apply -n gloo-system -f- <<EOF apiVersion: gateway.networking.k8s.io/v1 kind: HTTPRoute metadata: name: portal-backend-route namespace: gloo-system spec: parentRefs: - name: http namespace: gloo-system hostnames: - developer.example.com rules: - backendRefs: - name: gateway-portal-web-server namespace: gloo-system port: 8080 EOF
+kubectl apply -n gloo-system -f- <<EOF apiVersion: gateway.networking.k8s.io/v1 kind: HTTPRoute metadata: name: portal-backend-route namespace: gloo-system spec: parentRefs: - name: http namespace: gloo-system hostnames: - portal.example.com - gateway-portal-web-server.gloo-system rules: - backendRefs: - name: gateway-portal-web-server namespace: gloo-system port: 8080 matches: - path: type: PathPrefix value: /v1 EOF

 Confirm that the route references are resolved.